Why Is Rome Called ‘The Eternal City’?

 It's no wonder that ancient Romans thought that whatever happened to the rest of the world, Rome would last forever.
 Rome became known as the "Eternal City."

 Rome is called the "Caput Mundi" (Capital of the World).
-The ancient Roman Empire is long gone, but we still call Rome the "Eternal City."
+Although the ancient Roman Empire is long gone, we still call it the "Eternal City."

 Romulus and Remus were twin brothers and sons of the god Mars.
-Thrown into the river Tiber by a wicked uncle hoping that they would drown, the small boys were rescued by a wolf who fed them.
+A wicked uncle threw them into the river Tiber, hoping they would drown, but a wolf who fed them rescued them.

 They were later discovered and cared for by a shepherd and his wife: Faustulus and Acca Larentia.
 When Romulus and Remus became adults, they decided to establish their own city, and each set out to find the best location.
 One day, the two brothers quarreled over where the site should be, and his brother killed Remus.